snok/django-guid/README.md

-# Django GUID Injection
+# Django-GUID
-Django GUID injection attach a GUID to the local thread for a request.
+Django GUID attaches a GUID to the local thread of a request.
 The GUID is accessible from anywhere within the application throughout a request, making it possible to inject the GUID into the logs.

 # Installation
-Will come on PyPi soon™
+Will come to PyPi soon™

 # Usage:
 Add a filter to your `LOGGING`: